 Windows 10 & Win-As-A-Service: Fundamental Changes You Must Know

 Until recently, major feature enhancements to the Windows OS would be released with every new version of Windows, and occasionally through feature packs or service packs.
-From Windows 7 to Windows 8, we saw some significant change to the feature set of the operating system.
+From Windows 7 to Windows 8, we saw some significant changes to the feature set of the operating system.
 Of course, new Windows versions were then released about every 3 to 5 years.

 With the Windows 10 release, and moving forward, Microsoft has committed to an entirely different release cycle.